-MSP-501 Introduction to Sport and Health 3 Credits Psychology

-This foundational course is designed to help students understand the origins and functions of the related fields of sport and health psychology.
+MSP-501 Introduction to Sport and Health Psychology 3 Credits This foundational course is designed to help students understand the origins and functions of the related fields of sport and health psychology.
 It will include an historical analysis of the creation of sport psychology, tracing its roots to exercise science and cognitive-behavior therapy.
-Professional organizations focused on both of these areas will be discussed (e.g., Society of Behavioral Medicine; Division 38 - American Psychological Association; Association for Applied Sport Psychology; US Olympic Committee Registry of Sport Psychologists).
+Professional organizations focused on both of these areas will be discussed (e.g., Association of Applied Sport Psychology, (AASP); Society of Behavioral Medicine; Division 38 -American Psychological Association; US Olympic Committee Registry of Sport Psychologists; APA Division 47 Exercise and Sport Psychology ).
 Issues that impact sport performance and health will be considered, such as personality, motivation, and stress.
-Regarding sport psychology, topics included will be group dynamics, leadership and communication.
-Interventions to improve performance and health, arousal regulation, imagery, goal setting, self-monitoring, stress management and problem solving will be reviewed.
+Regarding sport psychology, topics included will be group dynamics, leadership, and communication.
+Interventions to improve performance and health, arousal regulation, imagery, goal setting, selfmonitoring, stress management and problem solving will be reviewed.
 The impact of physical activity on health (e.g., obesity, smoking cessation) and mental health will also be considered.